Southern African Large Telescope

 Submission of Phase 2 proposals should be done at the earliest opportunity following confirmation of proposal acceptance by the TAC, and must be done by the stipulated deadline.
 This is crucial for planning of semester observations.
 ToO programs that do not yet have targets available should submit dummy block(s) so their configurations can be reviewed.
 For normal proposals, all targets must be submitted at the deadline, but updates may be supplied throughout the semester if required.
 Any target changes during Phase 2 need the approval of the Head of Astronomy Operations who may refer the request to the relevant TACs.

 All accepted SALT proposals will be assigned a Liaison SALT Astronomer (LSA) who will be the main point of contact between the PI and SALT Ast Ops.
-Communications regarding the completion of the Phase 2 proposal, the status of the proposal and and issues regarding the observations and data should be communicated with the LSA in the first instance (please refer to Section 11.7).
+Communications regarding the completion of the Phase 2 proposal, the status of the proposal and issues regarding the observations and data should be communicated with the LSA in the first instance.

-All communications with SALT Ast Ops should be via email (or telephonically in urgent cases, like ToO alerts) primarily to the SALT Help email address (firstname.lastname@example.org).
+All communications with SALT Ast Ops should be via email (or telephonically in urgent cases, like ToO alerts) primarily to the SALT Help email address (email@example.com or firstname.lastname@example.org which end up in the same place).
 In all cases relating to existing proposals it is imperative that the assigned proposal code is included in the subject of the email.
 This will ensure that all Ast Ops staff are aware of a request or query even if the particular Liaison SA is unavailable.

 For activation of ToO programs, PIs should communicate their request to email@example.com.
 For short notice or urgent real-time alerts, the SALT control room telephone number (+27 23 5711356) can be used to contact the duty SA directly.